NextGen Community Builders

 • 📱 Distracted driving caused over 14,000 crashes in Michigan in 2022.

-• Summit on the Park (April 19, 2025): Hosted a display table to help increase community engagement and raise Traffic Safety awareness in Canton with safety videos, Safe Streets materials, posters, and pledge.
+• Summit on the Park (April 19, 2025): Hosted a traffic safety outreach table, engaging community members through safety videos, Safe Streets materials, and interactive discussions to raise awareness.

-• National Trails Day (June 7, 2025): In partnership with SEMCOG, raise Traffic Safety awareness through running interactive activities and distributing Safe Streets materials.
+• National Trails Day (June 7, 2025): In partnership with SEMCOG, led interactive activities and distributed safety materials to promote safe walking and biking practices.

-• Liberty Fest (June 12–13, 2025): Our biggest event for the year with the goal of reaching out to thousands of citizens through interactive traffic safety games in a tent/booth.
+• Liberty Fest (June 12–13, 2025): Our largest outreach event, engaging hundreds of residents through interactive traffic safety games and conversations in a community tent.

-• National Night Out at Heritage Park - Canton (August 7, 2025): In partnership with the Canton Police Department, NextGen Community Builders hosted a Traffic Safety Awareness table at the National Night Out event in Heritage Park, Canton.
-We engaged with local residents, shared safety resources, and encouraged community action to promote safer streets and neighborhoods.
+• National Night Out at Heritage Park - Canton (August 7, 2025): Partnered with the Canton Police Department to engage residents, share safety resources, and encourage community action toward safer streets.

 Impact & Achievements